-Taibah, Yathreb and Dar Al-Hijrah are different names to one city, Al-Madinah.
+Taibah, Yathreb, and Dar Al-Hijrah are different names for one city, Al-Madinah.

-Al-Madinah (Arabic for the city) was so called as it received Prophet Muhammad (peace and blessings be upon him) when he fled Makkah in 622 CE.
+Al-Madinah (Arabic for the city) was so called because it received Prophet Muhammad (peace and blessings be upon him) when he fled Makkah in 622 CE.

 - “Medina History.”
 Encyclopedia Americana.
 Vol. 18.
 587–588.